vercel/turborepo/examples/with-prisma/README.md

 - [Prisma](https://prisma.io/) for database ORM
 - [Docker Compose](https://docs.docker.com/compose/) for local database

-## Setup

-This repository is used in the `npx create-turbo@latest` command, and selected when choosing which package manager you wish to use with your monorepo (Yarn).

 ### Database

 We use [Prisma](https://prisma.io/) to manage & access our database.
 As such you will need a database for this project, either locally or hosted in the cloud.

-To make this process eaasier, we offer a [`docker-compose.yml`](https://docs.docker.com/compose/) file to deploy a MySQL server locally with a new database named `turborepo` (To change this update the `MYSQL_DATABASE` environment variable in the `docker-compose.yml` file):
+To make this process easier, we offer a [`docker-compose.yml`](https://docs.docker.com/compose/) file to deploy a MySQL server locally with a new database named `turborepo` (To change this update the `MYSQL_DATABASE` environment variable in the `docker-compose.yml` file):

 ```bash
 cd my-turborepo